 Behind the iconic Starbucks brand is a company that is making great progress in the sustainability and animal welfare space.
 For example, did you know that all of the chicken found in their handmade wraps, salads and sandwiches is now 100% RSPCA Approved?
 It’s good news for chickens across Australia and here’s why.

 Starbucks are sourcing their chicken from farms that are raising the bar for animal welfare.
-By meeting the RSPCA’s detailed animal welfare standards and undergoing the rigorous certification process, these farms are ensuring animal welfare is a priority and that chickens have a good life.
+By meeting the RSPCA’s detailed animal welfare standards and undergoing the rigorous certification process, these farms are ensuring animal welfare is a priority and that chickens have a better quality of life.

 What a chook needs